 The UE shall only send the PEI in the NAS protocol after NAS security context is established, unless during emergency registration when no NAS security context can be established.

 The Routing Indicator shall be stored in the USIM.
 If the Routing Indicator is not present in the USIM, the ME shall set it to a default value as defined in TS 23.003 [19].

+NOTE X: This clause covers the storage of the input parameters related to SUPI privacy (i.e. Home Network Public Key Identifier, Home Network Public Key, protection scheme identifier and Routing Indicator) in the presence of a USIM in the UE.
+For storage of the input parameters related to SUPI privacy in the absence of a USIM in the UE (e.g. for SNPN), see Annex I.5.